-LAW is an independent, non-profit organization.
-LAW’s thematic area of focus is gender justice, particularly the needs of women and children as well as victims and survivors of sexual violence and abuse.
-LAW’s approach is to empower national actors to drive the justice process and to work closely with Sri Lankan organisations.
-LAW Sri Lanka provides legal capacity building and technical assistance to justice institutions, legal academic institutions and lawyers.
+LEGAL ACTION WORLDWIDE (LAW) is an independent, non-profit organization.
+LAW’s thematic area of focus is gender justice, particularly the needs of women and children as well as victims and survivors of sexual violence and abuse working in conflict-affected areas in the Middle East, Africa, and South Asia.

 SRI LANKA PROGRAMME

 Where?
 The position will be based in Colombo, Sri Lanka.
-This position is funded on a full-time basis on a 12-month Contract.
-Extension is possible subject to funding.
+This position is full-time on a 12-month contract with the possibility of extension.

 Salary: Competitive salary and rates apply.

-- Develop and maintain strong relationships with key actors including relevant government departments, NGOs, partners and community groups in Sri Lanka;
+- Strengthen relationships with key actors including relevant government departments, NGOs, partners, academics grassroots-level organizations and community groups in Sri Lanka;

 - Design and organize trainings, workshops, roundtables and other events for justice actors;

-- Build the capacity of partners, delivering technical assistance, monitoring, fundraising, M&E and security, safeguarding and other relevant skills;
+- Build the capacity of partners to deliver technical assistance, monitoring, fundraising, M&E and security, safeguarding and other relevant skills;

 - Develop a fundraising strategy to identify opportunities to ensure the sustainability and expansion of programmes;